zowe/docs-site/docs/user-guide/configure-zos-system.md

 Be sure your z/OS system meets the following prerequisites:

-- z/OS version is in active support, such as Version 2.3 and Version 2.4
+- z/OS version is in active support, such as Version 2.3, Version 2.4, Version 2.5 and Version 3.1

     :::note
     z/OS V2.2 reached end of support on 30 September, 2020.
 For more information, see the z/OS v2.2 lifecycle details [https://www.ibm.com/support/lifecycle/details?q45=Z497063S01245B61](https://www.ibm.com/support/lifecycle/details?q45=Z497063S01245B61).
     :::

-- zFS volume has at least 833 mb of free space for Zowe server components, their keystore, instance configuration files and logs, and third-party plug-ins.
+- zFS volume has at least 833 mb <!-- this should be reviewed --> of free space for Zowe server components, their keystore, instance configuration files and logs, and third-party plug-ins.

 - (Optional, recommended) z/OS OpenSSH V2.2.0 or later